Jonathan Powell (civil servant): Inquiries

 Powell's role as Downing Street Chief of Staff came under close scrutiny during the Hutton Inquiry, held following the death of David Kelly in 2003.
 Powell gave evidence to the inquiry on 18 August, and described several crucial meetings he had attended at which Kelly had been discussed before his name appeared in the media.
 An email sent by Powell to the JIC chairman John Scarlett in September 2002 was also highlighted, as it appeared to suggest that a dossier on the threat posed by Iraq should be toughened.
 Many commentators criticised the style of government described by Powell as too informal, some dubbing it "sofa government", as many meetings were held in relaxed surroundings without proper notes being taken.
 The subsequent and separate Butler Report also emphasised these criticisms.
 Both the Hutton and Butler reports indicated Powell was very close to Blair.

 On 18 January 2010 Powell gave evidence to the Iraq Inquiry.

 Personal life

-Powell has four children: two daughters with his partner, Sarah Helm, and two sons from a previous marriage.
+Powell has four children: two daughters with wife, Sarah Helm, and two sons from a previous marriage.

+His nephew, Hugh, was the Deputy National Security Adviser, appointed during the coalition Government in 2013.